-Google will likely make it as easy as possible for you to try Android 11 on a device, by offering the Android Beta Program.
-It allows anyone enrolled to update their Android devices to the public beta and receive over-the-air updates for free.
-The same beta program was used for Android Nougat, Oreo, Pie, and Android Q/11.
-It's simple, as you don't have to flash updates or anything that complicated.
+Google makes it as easy as possible for you to try Android 11 on your device, by offering the Android Beta Program.
+This allows anyone enrolled to update their Android device to the public beta and receive over-the-air updates for free.
+This same beta program was used for Android Nougat, Oreo, Pie, and Android Q/10.
+It's simple.
+You don't have to flash updates or anything that complicated.

 - Visit google.com/android/beta to sign-up for the Android Beta Program.

 - Sign in to your Google account when prompted.

 - Your eligible devices will be listed on the next page, click to enroll in the Beta Program.

 - Go to Settings > System > Advanced > System Update to check for available downloads.
 It should show up within a few minutes.

 If you've used the Android Beta Program before the Android 11 public beta, you will need to re-enroll your phone.
 Once you're enrolled, you'll continue to be updated to every new version of the Android 11 beta automatically, over-the-air.
 If you don't want those updates, or if you decide you no longer want the beta software, you can follow the steps above, but then click to "unenroll device".

 How to get the Android 11 developer preview

 The developer preview is an early version of Android 11 specifically for developers.
 If you're not a developer, join the public beta instead.

 Get your phone ready

 The first step is getting your Pixel ready.
 To get that device prepared, you have to enable a couple of developer options:

 - Go to Settings > About Phone and now find 'Build Number'.